(Spoiler alert: Please don’t read on if you haven’t yet watched Thursday’s live eviction episode of “Big Brother.”)

 No $5,000 for Team America, and America has spoken.
 Donny is as beloved outside of the house as in, so America would have probably loved watching their “Team” stick together and find a way to keep Donny safe.

 That said, it’s hard to argue with the decision to eliminate him.
 Even though Nicole was reintegrating into the house pretty well, and she’s a savvy player, Donny had proven himself week after week in challenges.
 They’ve been trying to get rid of him most of the summer, and he just keeps schooling the youngsters in these challenges.

 So when they finally got their chance, the Detonators pulled the trigger and evicted the teary groundskeeper.
 It wasn’t really a surprise to anyone watching, or even Donny himself.
 Each week, “Big Brother” tries to edit these episodes to make us think someone might be ready to make a big move and flip the house, but it never happens.
 The Detonators are in control and have been all summer.

-Once all of their targets are gone, that's when “Big Brother” will really start.
+Once all of their targets are gone, that’s when “Big Brother” will really start.
 Nicole will probably be the next one to go, unless she can pull off a miracle.
 Then things will get interesting, because there are strategic reasons to drag Victoria all the way to the end.
-She hasn't really played the game the whole season, so who would vote her worthy of the half-million dollar prize?
+She hasn’t really played

 There was a surprise this week, though, and Julie Chen presented it to Donny during her interview with him.
 Apparently, CBS’s “The Bold and the Beautiful” soap opera reached out to the reality show and expressed interest in having Donny appear on the show in a guest role.